vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 ## 2025-03-24: resumption of jogging (at-home and shorter duration) and standing-with-eyes-closed exercises

-On Monday 2025-03-24, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed jogging.
+On Monday 2025-03-24, three days after the COVID-19 booster dose, per the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.d), I resumed jogging.
 However, I stuck to jogging at home and jogged for a reduced duration of about 15 minutes.
 The choice of at-home jogging